himanshu064/himanshu-dashboard-widget/README.md

 ## GitHub Actions Setup

-This repository uses GitHub Actions for CI/CD.
+This repository uses GitHub Actions for CI/CD with automatic versioning.
 To set up the workflow:

 1. Go to your GitHub repository settings
 2. Navigate to **Settings > Secrets and variables > Actions**